HomeHow To GuidesHow To Build an In-Ground Fire Pit

 Building a paved area around your fire pit can make even the most inexpensive fire pit look terrific.

-An important part of adding a paver patio surround is picking the pavers that match the fire pit you want.
-For example, you likely wouldn’t want to use a patio paver made up of rectangular pavers built around a natural stone fire pit, as the two materials would clash.
+An essential part of adding a paver patio surround is picking the pavers that match the fire pit you want.
+For example, you likely wouldn’t want to use a patio paver of rectangular pavers built around a natural stone fire pit, as the two materials would clash.

 Consider using a concrete patio paver (smooth or interlocking edgers) from a supply store that also has the same color as the fire pit pavers (with rough edges)